dynaconf/dynaconf/docs/configuration.md

 ### **envvar**

-The variable to change the location of settings module using environment variables.
+This variable changes the location of the settings file that loads the environment variables,
 ex: `export SETTINGS_FILE_FOR_DYNACONF=another/path/settings.toml`

 - type: str